cslarsen/csl.name/_posts/2011-03-03-palindromes-gettysburg-shakespeare.markdown

 palindromes equal to or longer than the current best, so we get a longer list of palindromes.
-I also had to prepare Shakespeare's collected works into a format suitable for processing: First I removed the name of which character is speaking (done by sed), then I converted all text to lowercase and deleted all non-alphanumeric characters.
+I also had to prepare Shakespeare's collected works into a format suitable for processing: First I removed the name of which character is speaking (done by `sed`), then I converted all text to lowercase and deleted all non-alphanumeric characters.

 Since Shakespeare wrote his plays more than 300 years before copyright law was invented, you can download and use it freely.
 I got mine off a site with all the stuff in different directories.
-Here's what I did to prepare them, all in one jolly line of unix goodness:
+Here's what I did to prepare them, all in one jolly line of UNIX goodness:

 {% highlight bash %}
 $ find shakespeare/ -type f \        # for all files